maybuzz/web-design-1819/README.md

 For this course we'll be following the exclusive design guidelines.
 These are actually the opposite of the inclusive design principles.

 #### 1. Study situation
 Marijn is a developer, so he is used to working with a computer.
-He has a macbook pro and uses [sticky keys](https://en.wikipedia.org/wiki/Sticky_keys) and tab navigation.
+He has a macbook pro and uses [sticky keys](https://en.wikipedia.org/wiki/Sticky_keys) and  mouse movements.
+He doesn't use his tab.

 He only uses his left hand to control his keyboard.
+Due to this he prefers keys either on the left- of the right side of the keyboard.
+This way he doesn't have to switch his hand all the time.

 #### 2. Ignore conventions
 **"The defaults suck"**, therefore I will not be using the default conventions.
 Usually conventions are used to add accessibility to a page because "people are familiar with the pattern", but this doesn't necessarily mean it's the best solution.

-Marijn is unable to use his mouse or trackpad.
-Precise movements are difficult for Marijn due to his motor impairment.
-Therefore he relies on his keyboard for navigation.
-Because Merlijn only uses his left hand, relying on the arrows on the right of the keyboard could be unpleasant for him.
-Therefore I will use other keys (on the left-side of the keyboard).
-Also pressing a key one time may be hard for him, so repeating keypresses should not interfere with the usability.
+Usually `input type=date` is used to pick a date.
+This usually shows a calendar where users can pick a date.
+In this case I'm using drop downs, because these are easy to operate.
+Drop downs have multiple keys to operate them (open, switch option, choose one).

 #### 3. Prioritize (user) identity
-I think Marijn is an overall positive person.
-He doesn't think he's really disabled, so I don't want to treat him like he is.
-I intend to make something, specifically for him, but not emphasize his disability.
+Because I'm designing for Marijn specifically, I used bigger buttons and keys that are next to each other.
+If I was to work out this form, I would have implemented more form elements.
+I also would have changed my concept to something more fun.

 I looked at Marijns social media accounts (Twitter and Facebook) and saw him "joking" about riding his wheelchair and joking in general.
-I want to use this humor and positivity in my website to make him feel comfortable and accepted.
+I thought this was something I could use to prioritize user identity and add nonsense.

 ![Marijns tweets](/img/tweets-marijn.png)

 #### 4. Add nonsense
-I want to help Marijn communicate his feedback using "funny" sentences.
-For the prototype I will write the sentences myself, but eventually I want him to be able to edit the sentences.
-The idea is for Marijn to select the sentence he wants to play the audio.
-I also want to add audio feedback to the correct keypress, this way Marijn will know if he pressed the right key.
-To top the nonsense box I will add a wheelchair animation somewhere.

-## Principles
+If I had more time I would have implemented more nonsense.
+I would have implemented buttons that don't do anything and/or buttons that move away when he tries to click them.
+Also annoying sounds on form element would have been fun.

 ## To-do
-- [ ] Meet Marijn
+- [x] Meet Marijn
-- [ ] Concept
-  - [x] Explained
-  - [ ] Sketches
-- [ ] Prototype iterations
+- [x] Prototype iterations
-  - [ ] Version 1
-  - [ ] Version 2
-  - [ ] Version 3
-- [ ] Usability tests
+- [x] Usability tests
-  - [x] Week 1
-  - [ ] Week 2
-  - [ ] Week 3
 - [x] User scenario
-- [ ] Define use of principles
 - [x] Define use of exclusive design principles
   - [x] Study situation
   - [x] Ignore conventions
   - [x] Prioritize (user) identity
   - [x] Add nonsense
+    - [ ] Onnodige knoppen
+    - [ ] Overbodige geluidjes

 ## Resources
 - [Marijns twitter](https://twitter.com/marijnm)